-Polarity effect; thick terms; thin terms; evaluative language; moral judgments; praise & blame
+Keywords: polarity effect; thick terms; thin terms; evaluative language; moral judgments; praise; blame

-1. Introduction
+1 Introduction

 The terms we use to make evaluative judgments fall into at least two main classes (e.g., Eklund, 2011; Väyrynen, 2013).
-First, thin terms like "great" and "awful" evaluate, i.e., praise or blame, a person or state of affairs without providing any, or at least very little, descriptive information as to what it is that the person or state of affairs is considered praise- or blameworthy for.
-Second, thick terms like "generous" and "honest" also evaluate but additionally communicate the descriptive features in virtue of which someone or something is evaluated.
-For instance, by saying that Sally is generous and by calling her honest, we evaluate her behavior positively.
-However, being generous is clearly different from being honest - generosity is concerned with sharing things with others, honesty is about telling the truth.
-While "generous" and "honest" share the same evaluative component, they differ in the descriptive features that are the basis for the positive evaluation.1
+First, thin terms like 'great' and 'awful' evaluate, i.e., praise or blame, a person or state of affairs without providing any descriptive information as to what it is that the person or state of affairs is considered praiseor blameworthy for.
+Second, thick terms like 'generous' and 'honest' also evaluate, but additionally communicate the descriptive features in virtue of which someone or something is evaluated.
+For instance, by saying that Sally is generous and by calling her honest, we evaluate her behaviour positively.
+However, being generous is clearly different from being honest-generosity is concerned with sharing things with others, honesty is about telling the truth.
+While 'generous' and 'honest' share the same evaluative component, they differ in the descriptive features that are the basis for the positive evaluation.1